LinkedDataFragments/Server.js/packages/core/README.md

 This package should be used if you want to create your own LDF server configuration or LDF server module.
 If you just want to run a QPF server, you can make use of [`@ldf/server-qpf`](https://github.com/LinkedDataFragments/Server.js/tree/master/packages/server-qpf) instead.

+_This package is a [Linked Data Fragments Server module](https://github.com/LinkedDataFragments/Server.js/)._

 ## Usage in `@ldf/server-qpf`

 This package exposes the the following context entries: